Social Host Law in North Carolina

 - The host knew the person would be driving after being served alcohol

-If the driver who caused your accident went to a party at Mary’s house, and Mary served alcohol, noticed that her guest was getting a bit tipsy, due to him lurching as he walked or slurring his speech, and knew that he’d be driving home, Mary would have a duty to cut him off.
+For example, if the driver who caused your accident went to a party at Mary’s house, and Mary served alcohol, noticed that her guest was getting a bit tipsy due to him lurching as he walked or slurring his speech, and she knew that he’d be driving home, Mary would have a duty to cut him off.
 However, if Mary continued to serve her drunken guest, she may be liable for any accident due to his impairment.

-Social host liability may be difficult to prove, because so much of it turns on what the host observed and either knew or should have known.
+Social host liability may be difficult to prove because so much of it depends on what the host observed and knew or should have known.
 The court applies a reasonable-person standard in such cases, asking whether a reasonable host would have noticed that the guest was intoxicated.
-The timeline for the evening also comes into play, because if the guest left the party and consumed alcohol elsewhere prior to the accident, it would be difficult, if not impossible, to prove the host was at fault.
+The timeline for the evening also comes into play, because if the guest left the party and consumed alcohol elsewhere before the accident, it would be difficult—if not impossible—to prove the host was at fault.

-Given the complexity of cases involving social host liability, you may need experienced and determined legal representation.
-When you hire a heavy weight, you get a team of aggressive advocates who pursue every opportunity to maximize your recovery.
+Given the complexity of cases involving social host liability, you need experienced and determined legal representation.
+When you hire a heavyweight like Lanier Law Group, you get a team of aggressive advocates who pursue every opportunity to maximize your recovery.

-Lanier Law Group, P.A. has been fighting for injured North Carolinians for more than 25 years.
-To learn how our experienced accident attorneys may be able to pursue social host liability in your case, schedule a free consultation.
-Call us in Raleigh, Wilmington, Durham, Greensboro, Asheville, Burlington, Fayetteville, Greenville, Winston-Salem, Jamestown or Charlotte at 855-234-7619 or contact us online.
+Lanier Law Group has been fighting for injured North Carolinians since 1997.
+To learn how our experienced North Carolina social host liability lawyers may be able to pursue compensation in your drunk driving injury case, schedule a free consultation with us today.